 Urine is produced by the two kidneys situated high in the abdominal cavity and comprises water associated with waste products of the body.
 It passes down narrow tubes called the ureters into the bladder, which stores urine until a convenient time for it to be excreted.

-Stones in the kidneys and urinary tract occur commonly in Singapore and Southeast Asia, and usually occur in patients aged above 40 years.
-They affect men more often than women, and form as a as a result of urine with a high concentration of certain chemicals (such as calcium, oxalate, phosphate, uric acid and others) and a low concentration of substances that stop stone formation (urinary inhibitors such as citrate and magnesium).
-Most urinary stones are made up of calcium oxalate or calcium phosphate, whilst struvite, uric acid and cysteine stones are less commonly encountered.
-Risk factors for urinary stone formation include (1) urinary tract infections; (2) cystic kidney disease; and (3) various metabolic disorders such as gout.
+Stones in the kidneys and urinary tract occur commonly in Singapore and Southeast Asia and usually occur in patients aged above 40 years.
+They affect men more often than women and form as a result of urine with a high concentration of certain chemicals (such as calcium, oxalate, phosphate, uric acid, and others) and a low concentration of substances that stop stone formation (urinary inhibitors such as citrate and magnesium).
+Most ureteral stones are made up of calcium oxalate or calcium phosphate, whilst struvite, uric acid, and cystine stones are less commonly encountered.
+Risk factors for ureteral stone formation include (1) urinary tract infections; (2) cystic kidney disease; and (3) various metabolic disorders such as gout.

 Figure 1: Abdominal X-rays showing

 (b) staghorn stones in both kidneys.

 Most ureteral stones are small (<5mm), and will pass out of the body spontaneously without the need for surgery.
 For larger or impacted stones, the treatment objectives are to eradicate the stone and relieve obstruction to promote recovery of kidney function.
 In recent years, new approaches and technologies have been developed to eradicate such stones.